Here is a list of supplies that I love to use - the supplies that I use all the time. I hope that it helps you to see everything in one place.

 And for most projects I use Tim Holtz Distress paints.
 They are rather pricey, but I love the watercolor effects and all the different shades.
 These colors work especially well with Halloween projects.

-And then the Apple Barrel brand of paints makes a nice set that is relatively inexpensive.
+If you want a wider range of colors including more pastels and thicker paint, the Apple Barrel brand of paints makes a nice set that is relatively inexpensive.

 Glitter